Kamlesh-Mahar/Server-side-API-request-using-Axios-/README.md

  - • Or simply open the folder location in console and type the command on console -  npm i it will install all the dependencies for you automatically.

--  • Then simply run the index.js by typing npm index.js on console.
+-  • Then simply run the index.js by typing nodemon index.js on console.
 -  • And then open your browser and search for localhost:3000 and you are done.